arjunraj79/CodeAlpha_Cybersecurity/CodeAlpha_Cybersecurity/Task4_Network_Intrusion_Detection_System/README.md

 # Network Intrusion Detection System (NIDS) Using Yara

-This project demonstrates how to set up a Network Intrusion Detection System (NIDS) using Snort, an open-source network intrusion detection system capable of real-time traffic analysis and packet logging.
+This project demonstrates how to set up a Network Intrusion Detection System (NIDS) using YARA, an open-source network intrusion detection system capable of real-time traffic analysis and packet logging.
 ## Example Output

 Here is an example of Snort’s output: